Ear Popping in Pregnancy – Causes, Symptoms, and Treatments

 Why and How Does Ears Popping Happen?

 The air pressure in and out of the ear is usually the same unless something unusual happens.
-The ear canal can become inflamed and inaccessible if the Eustachian tube becomes plugged.
-Its principal role is to balance the air pressure within the middle ear and its pressure.
+The ear canal can become inflamed and difficult to access if the Eustachian tube becomes blocked.
+Its principal role is to balance the air pressure within the middle ear (2).

 The Eustachian tube, on the other hand, may get clogged for several reasons.
 When this happens, there will be no equalization of air pressure in the Eustachian tube.
 Popping noises are caused by a difference in air pressure between the middle ear and the outside environment, which occurs in the middle ear.